-I’ve gotten a lot of mileage out of Donald Miller’s Your Story Series.
+I’ve gotten a lot of mileage out of Donald Miller’s Your Story Series (which unfortunately is no longer available for download on his website).
 First I used it to help me create my workshop at the Nav men’s retreat earlier this fall.
 For this talk I borrowed his passionate explanation of why God allows trials to exist in your life.
 That, in fact, He allows them there because He loves us.
 His words have stuck with me and ministered to me since I heard them for the first time, and I wanted to give them to these students.
-(While you have to pay for the full six-part series, you can download part five for free if you take this survey.
-Miller gives the explanation I used in part five.)

 If you were at Nav Night when I gave this message (or if you listen to my talk online) and would like to give feedback or ask questions you can do so in the comment section below.